jnaoroji/Social_Network_API_NoSQL_JN/README.md

 - GET route for Users by ID:
 ![GET Users by ID](./assets/UserbyID.png)

-- GET route for Users by ID:
+- GET route for Thoughts by ID:
 ![GET Thoughts by ID](./assets/ThoughtbyID.png)

 - POST route for Users: